Top 5 Sailing Knots - Sailing Orlando

 Bowling Knot - Sailing Orlando

-• Tighten the knot by holding the running end and the loop while pulling on the standing end.
+• Tighten the knot by pulling the standing end while holding the loop steady.

 • Check the strength of the knot by holding the loop and pulling on the standing end